MatanRetzer/yael-cohen-therapist/README.md

 Read More Buttons: Modify the toggleContent() function in the script at the bottom if you need to change text or animation.
 Image Paths: Change or rearrange the src attributes if you store images in subdirectories.
 Contact
-For any questions about the code or deployment, feel free to open an issue or message King Matan.
+For any questions about the code or deployment, feel free to open an issue or message Retzer Matan.

 Enjoy your new landing page!